aaronbloomfield/pdr/labs/lab04/index.md

     - You cannot use the `bitset` class (or anything similar) for this!
 5. Write the `overflow()` function, as described in the pre-lab section.
 6. Combine these functions into a prelab4.cpp file, as described in the pre-lab section.
 This program should only take in a *single* `int` value as input!
-7. Get your floating point number [here](http://libra.cs.virginia.edu/getfloat.php), and then complete your floating point conversion, as described in the pre-lab section, into a file called floatingpoint.pdf; you can convert a file into a PDF via the directions on the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page.
+7. Get your floating point number [here](http://libra.cs.virginia.edu/getfloat.php), and then complete your floating point conversion, as described in the pre-lab section, into a file called floatingpoint.pdf; you can convert a file into a PDF via the directions on the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page. **Note: Many students will submit a text file that happens to be called floatingpoint.pdf.
+Make sure to check for this before submitting!**
     - Note that this must be typed up in a document; you cannot do this by hand and scan it in (or take a photo of it)
     - Make sure you read the part, in the pre-lab section below, about the maximum file size!
 Otherwise your submission will not be accepted.
 7. Files to download: none